technocodermlondie/practo/README.md

 # practo
+For students to learn the Git workflow
-Work done sir, as u would have guessed I've finished the exercise within MINUTES!
+Work done sir, as u would have guessed I've finished the exercise within MINUTES!(again)

-Any all I want to say is that I'm a good boy
+And all I want to say is that I'm a good boy